DLFundamentals/Program_Learning/README.md

 ---

-## What this is
+## Overview

-Many hard optimization problems are not solved once in isolation.
-They appear repeatedly inside routers, schedulers, compilers, allocation systems, planning pipelines, and online services.
-In deployment, these systems do not face arbitrary worst-case instances; they face a recurring **distribution** of instances.
+Hard optimization problems are rarely solved once in isolation.
+They run again and again inside routers, schedulers, compilers, allocation systems, planning pipelines, and online services — and in deployment, these systems never face arbitrary worst-case inputs.
+They face a recurring **distribution** of instances.

-That distribution often contains reusable structure: latent geometry, planted assignments, recurring bottlenecks, stable hubs, hidden backdoors, active constraints, or repeated decomposition patterns.
+That distribution tends to carry reusable structure: latent geometry, planted assignments, recurring bottlenecks, stable hubs, hidden backdoors, active constraints, repeated decomposition patterns.
+Worst-case analysis throws all of it away.

-This repository studies **distribution-aware algorithm design**: given only samples from an unknown deployment distribution, can an agent synthesize executable solver code that is fast on future instances while preserving high solution quality?
+This repository studies **distribution-aware algorithm design** — the question of whether, given only samples from an unknown deployment distribution, an agent can synthesize executable solver code that runs fast on future instances while preserving high solution quality.

-The key idea is a **solver hint**: a compact piece of distribution-specific structure inferred from samples and compiled into a specialized solver.
+The central object is a **solver hint**: a compact piece of distribution-specific structure, inferred from samples and compiled into a specialized solver.

 $$
 \underbrace{S \sim D^n}_{\text{samples}}
-\xrightarrow{\text{learn}}
+\xrightarrow{\text{ learn }}
 \underbrace{\widehat{h}_S}_{\text{hint}}
-\xrightarrow{\text{compile}}
+\xrightarrow{\text{ compile }}
 \underbrace{\widehat{c}_S = \mathrm{Comp}(\widehat{h}_S)}_{\text{deployed solver}}
 $$

-The samples are not used to memorize solutions.
-They are used to discover what makes future instances from the same source easier to solve.
+The samples are never used to memorize solutions to the instances we've seen.
+They're used to discover what makes the *next* instance from the same source easier to solve.

-`dasbench` is a benchmark and synthesis framework for this setting.
-It evaluates whether an LLM code agent can move from samples → hypotheses → analysis code → deployment solvers on hard structured combinatorial problems.
+`dasbench` is the benchmark and synthesis framework for this setting.
+It tests whether an LLM code agent can travel the full path — samples → hypotheses → analysis code → deployment solvers — on hard, structured combinatorial problems.

 ---